melissamonk-NOAA/Vermilion_2021/doc/north.knit.md

 a Bayesian delta-GLM model.

-A Gamma model  was
-selected for the positive observation GLM by a $\Delta AIC$ of 14.03 over a Lognormal model.
+A Gamma distribution was selected over a Lognormal  for the positive observation GLM.
 <!--and supported by Q-Q plots of the positive observations fit to both distributions (Figure \@ref(fig:fig-dist-fits-wcgbts)). -->
 The delta-GLM
 method allows the linear predictors to differ between the binomial and positive models.